Cantera/cantera/doc/sphinx/compiling.rst

 * `Cython <http://cython.org/>`_

-  * Required to build the Python module
+  * Required version >=0.19 to build the Python module
   * Known to work with versions 0.19 and 0.20.
-Expected to work with versions >= 0.17.
   * Tested with Python 2.7, 3.3, and 3.4.
 Expected to work with versions 2.6 and
     3.1+ as well.